Urgent Injunctions in Queensland: When You Need the Court to Act Fast

 Costs of Urgent Injunction Applications

-| Contested interlocutory hearing (half to full day) | $20,000–$80,000+ |
+- Contested interlocutory hearing (half to full day): $10,000 to $30,000

-Court filing fees for a Supreme Court originating application are approximately $1,200–$1,500 (check the current Supreme Court fee schedule).
 Costs may be recoverable from the other party if you ultimately succeed (costs follow the event).
-The undertaking as to damages is an additional financial exposure on top of legal fees — and potentially much larger.
+The undertaking as to damages is an additional financial exposure on top of legal fees and in commercial disputes can be substantially larger than the legal costs themselves.

 Frequently Asked Questions

-How quickly can I get an injunction in Queensland?
+How quickly can I get an injunction?

 What is the undertaking as to damages?